elimuro/rglr-gnrtr-web/docs/2025-08-12_P5_LAYER_INTEGRATION_PLAN.md

 - Do we support multiple independent p5 layers (stacked), or only one overlay for v1?
 - Should we allow p5 WebGL mode in v1, or keep it 2D-only for simplicity?
 - How should we theme p5 canvas transparency and blending against the Three.js scene (add blend modes later)?
-- Do we want to record p5 output in the existing `VideoRecorder` pipeline in v1, or add later?
+- Do we want to add video recording capabilities for p5 output in a future version?

 ## Implementation Touch Points